 - Jurisprudential debates about legal interpretation and the question of indeterminacy

-- Decided cases concerning classification of objects, events, activities and people
+- Decided cases concerning classification of objects, events, signs, activities and people

 - Expertise and interpretation: linguists, judges, literary critics and ordinary speakers